ndiego/social-sharing-block/readme.txt

 **This plugin requires WordPress 5.9+ or 5.8+ with [Gutenberg](https://wordpress.org/plugins/gutenberg/) active.**

 A simple little block that allows you to add social share icons to the Block Editor.
-Choose from 10+ of the most popular social channels.
+Choose from 15+ of the most popular social channels.

 Share options include:

 * Facebook
+* Flipboard (New)
+* LINE (New)
 * LinkedIn
 * Pinterest
 * Pocket
 * Reddit
 * Skype
+* SMS (New)
 * Telegram
 * Tumblr
 * Twitter